oiegorov/expo_improved/README.md

 All you have to do to deploy an environment(s) on the reserved nodes is

-* list the environments you want to deploy and on how many nodes you want them to be deployed
+* list the environments and the number of nodes to deploy
 * add :types => ["deploy"] as a parameter to g5k_init()

 Let's consider the following situation.
-You want to deploy "lenny-x64-base" environment on 1 node in Lyon and "squeeze-x64-base" on 2 nodes in Grenoble.
+You want to deploy "lenny-x64-base" environment on 1 node in Lyon and "squeeze-x64-base" on 1 node in Lyon and on 2 nodes in Grenoble.
 After the deployment is finished, you don't want to close the experiment, but display all the nodes with deployed environment on them to be able to connect to them manually afterwards.

     require 'g5k_api'

     g5k_init(
       :site => ["lyon", "grenoble"],
-      :resources => ["nodes=1", "nodes=2"],
+      :resources => ["nodes=2", "nodes=2"],
-      :environment => {"lenny-x64-base" => 1, "squeeze-x64-base" => 2},
+      :environment => {"lenny-x64-base" => 1, "squeeze-x64-base" => 3},
       :walltime => 1800,
       :types => ["deploy"]
       :no_cleanup => true                       # don't delete the experiment after the test is finished